matteoferla/Fragmenstein/documentation/generalised_potentials.md

     ERROR: Error in core::scoring::methods::RamaPreProEnergy::residue_pair_energy(): The RamaPrePro term is incompatible with cyclic dipeptides (as is most of the rest of Rosetta).

-Note that if the crosslink is not there, it minimises fine most of the time with pyrrolysine.
+Note that if the covalent bond is not there, it minimises fine most of the time with pyrrolysine.
 Also, reading from file does not work:

 ```python